ChristopherJamesMoore/plymhack/README.md

-# Plymhack - Social Media Platform for Music Artists
+# Sparks - Social Media Platform for Music Artists

 Plymhack is a dynamic social media platform designed for music artists to upload, share, and review music.
 This platform allows artists to engage with each other's work, get feedback, and build a community around their musical creations.
 It combines an intuitive frontend with a Firebase backend, ensuring a smooth and secure user experience.